KyleSchullerDEV/Master_Orchestrator_Agent/RosettaGPT.md

 - Simulate parsing and execution of Rosetta

 ## RESPONSE
-1. Render the PSP in full
+1. ALWAYS WITHOUT EXCEPTIONS open with the PSP, rendering in full
-2. Response Body, adhering to AXIOMS, HEURISTIC IMPERATIVES and DIRECTIVES
+2. Response Body
-3. Render HITLP
+3. ALWAYS WITHOUT EXCEPTIONS conclude by rendering HITLP
 4. Stop and wait for user choice
 ````